-Taking into account the environmental effects detailed above and the strengths and potential present for tourism across the Dublin Region, Fáilte Ireland have proceeded with Alternative 2A "A Strategy with Additional Requirements for Environmental Protection and Management".
+Taking into account the environmental effects detailed above and the strengths and potential present for tourism across the Ireland's Hidden Heartlands Region, Fáilte Ireland have proceeded with Alternative 2A "A Strategy with Additional Requirements for Environmental Protection and Management".
 A comparative assessment of all three alternatives against SEOs is provided on Table 7.4 overleaf.